microsoft/vscode-dev-containers/script-library/docs/sshd.md

 This script can be used either ad-hoc in an already running container or in a Dockerfile.

 ### Usage when this script is already installed in an image
 The SSH script is included in the default Codespaces image (codespaces-linux) that is used in Codespaces when you do not have a custom `devcontainer.json`.
-It maay also be in images you or your organization has created.
-Here's how enable SSH in these cases.
+It may also be in images you or your organization has created.
+Here's how to enable SSH in these cases.

 Usage:
 1. The first time you've started the codespace, you will want to set a password for your user.
 If running as a user other than root, and you have `sudo` installed: